ardeo-sa/ardeo-dash/README.md

 ### Troubleshooting

 * Connection Refused errors?
 Make sure Redis, Postgres, or other services your app depends on are running.
-* WireGuard traffic not routing correctly?
+* VPN traffic not routing correctly?
 Avoid using the same LAN subnet as the remote peer (e.g., 192.168.0.0/24).
 * Can't SSH to internal IPs via VPN?
 Ensure your local IP doesn't conflict and the server allows forwarding.